 1.4 Consistent with its purposes and character, the institution demonstrates an appropriate response to the increasing diversity in society through its policies, its educational and co-curricular programs, and its administrative and organizational practices.

 Stanford is committed to diversity among its students, faculty and staff.
+President Marc Tessier-Lavigne issued a message outlining this commitment and affirming the importance of diversity in our community.
 In May 2001, President Hennessy and Provost Etchemendy issued a Statement on Faculty Diversity that was later affirmed by the University’s Board of Trustees.
 This statement was reaffirmed in April 2007.
 In the University's Long-Range Planning process, diversity was identified as a priority for the University, and the IDEAL Presidential Initiative focuses on Inclusion, Diversity, Equity and Access in our learning communities.
 Data about the University’s diversity are provided by the University’s Office of Diversity and Access.
 In addition, specific policies and programs are listed on several other sites below:

 1.5 Even when supported by or affiliated with political, corporate, or religious organizations, the institution has education as its primary purpose and operates as an academic institution with appropriate autonomy.